Mapping Field Values

 form-tag because these will no longer be necessary.

 Up to this point we assumed that there is a 1-to-1 correlation between CF7 values and PDF options.
-However, a situation may arise when you would want to value-map one value to multiple values and vise versa.
+However, a situation may arise when you would want to value-map one value to multiple values and vice versa.
 This can be configured by adding multiple value mappings for the same CF7 or PDF value.

 Consider the case in which we have a multiple choice AvailabilityDays